MrBertieG/bar-quiz/README.md

 [Top of the page](#top)

 ### <a name="bugs">7.Bugs</a>

+### Known Bugs

+Problem: <br> Whilst developing and running the website, I have noticed that some console errors, in devtools, were present in the background, albeit the website was functionally normally.
+An example of a such error was ‘highScores has already been declared'.
+The reason for this was because the variable highScores was present in two separate JS files where the variable was used more than once.

+Solution: <br> To solve this I have merged the two JS files together and declared the variable only once.
+This has helped solving the error.

-- The main bug incountered was when the website was deployed and some pages displayed a " 404 page not found$ error.
+Problem: <br> Another bug encountered was when the website was deployed and some pages displayed a " 404 page not found' error.
 This was due to some file paths being written as an absolute file path and not as a relative path.

-Changing the path's structure has eliminated the bug.
+Solution: <br>Changing the path's structure has eliminated the bug.

-- The Contact modal was not centered to the page correctly.
-- The Contact submission buttons did not have sufficient padding.
-- The Header logo did not have sufficient padding.
-- The modal close X button was too small and not consistent with other pages
+Problem: <br> The buttons on all of the pages were changing positions if the screen size was equivalent to a really small screen such an iPhone 5.

+Solution:<br> I have slightly readjusted the buttons ia a way that they do not overlap.
+However it is reccomended to open the website in screens bigger than 320px.

+Problem:<br> When opening the modals, an overlay should have activated to cover the background so the windows don't overlap.
+The function was written however the overlay didn't activate.

+Solution:<br> I had to create another variable which selected all navbar links.
+Then after I had to itterate over them and added a click Event Listener which activated the background overlay.
+The same process was followed for the deactivation of the overlay except the close 'X' symbol was selected for the closure.

+### Remaining Bugs

+There are no remaining bugs however the website could have been improved for devices with screens smaller than 375px.
+Another media query would have been added for that purpose.

    <br><br>